On December 15 2023, it was public company tilt number 56 with a run at the NAB board. The background and arguments are explained below.

 Shareholder activist Kerry Stokes took control of WA News without ever making a full bid.
 It has been a disaster for those investors who remained.
 Here's how it happened.

 This is the from Mayne Report subscriber-only edition on January 9.

-Stephen Mayne has participated in more contested public company elections, than arguably any other Australian.
-Here is a brief summary of his electoral record when he did not attend the vote.
+Stephen Mayne has participated in more contested public company elections than any other Australian.
+Here is a brief summary of his electoral record when he did not attend the vote at the AGM.

 After almost a decade of campaigning for better corporate governance at News Corp, we tried a different tack in 2007.

 It was our first tilt at a Federal election and we were delighted to get 2% of the vote and finish 4th in an eight person field in Peter Costello's seat of Higgins.
 Check out all the coverage and action from Higgins here.